Br1sbane/test02/content/blog/Blockchain_in_a_nutshell.md

 A	blockchain is a **database** which can store any type of information and transactions.

 In blockchain, participants can add information which build the **blocks**.
-The **chain** part of blockchain comes due to the fact that the blocks are connected to each other.
+The **chain** part of blockchain comes from the fact that the blocks are connected to each other.

 In blockchain, there is no corporation operating the network.
 Instead the group participants keep the network and its data alive.
 This makes a blockchain **decentralized**.